 For this reason gases with over 1% by volume are measured as a percent.
 For smaller volumes, sensor manufacturers and the gas industry measure CO2 and other trace gases in parts per million.
 For example, 0.04% CO2 is equal to 400 parts per million, which is commonly abbreviated as "400 ppm".

-When talking about indoor air, parts-per-million makes sense.
-Only in rare instances like being in a cave or near an active volcano would you ever be exposed to CO2 levels above 1% (10,000ppm) in nature.
+When talking about indoor air quality (IAQ) parts per million of CO2 makes sense.
+Only in rare instances like being in a cave or near an active volcano would you ever be exposed to CO2 levels above 1% (10,000 ppm) in nature.

 Therefore, an indoor air quality monitor or sensor that measures at these levels and can indicate to individuals should the threshold exceed the standard; will be the most accurate for indoor air quality applications.